BBQ Ribs in Oven With Veggies

 1 rack country-style beef ribs, 1 bottle Stubb's Sweet Honey & Spice Bar-B-Q Sauce

-• Place in a 300-degree oven for 2 hours.
+• Place in a 300℉ oven for 2 hours.
 Remove from the oven and open the foil packet, being careful of the steam.

 • Slice veggies up into bite-sized pieces and arrange them around the opened ribs on the baking sheet.
 Drizzle with olive oil and sprinkle with seasoning (Stubb's Bar-B-Q Rub or kosher salt).

-vegetables of your choice, Stubb's Bar-B-Q Spice Rub or kosher salt, olive oil for drizzling
+Vegetables of your choice, Stubb's Bar-B-Q Spice Rub, Olive oil

 • Open the ribs and brush the additional sauce onto the ribs.
 Return the baking sheet to the oven (leaving the foil that the ribs are in open) for another hour to thicken the sauce (or until the veggies reach your desired tenderness).